Cheek Reduction Sydney (Buccal Fat Pad Reduction)

 - Cosmetic elective procedure

-Cheek reduction surgery (buccal fat pad reduction) is performed to correct the appearance of ‘chipmunk’ or chubby cheeks due to a prominent fat pad in the lower part of the cheek.
+Cheek reduction surgery (buccal fat pad reduction) is performed to address patient concerns about chubby cheeks due to a prominent fat pad in the lower part of the cheek.
 The procedure is designed to reduce the fat in the cheeks and can create the appearance of enhanced cheekbones, subject to the individual patient’s facial anatomy.

 If the procedure is performed in isolation, the incisions are made inside the mouth so that there is no visible scar.
-Some patients do choose to combine a cheek reduction with a second surgery such as a facelift but this will be different for all patients.
+Some patients do choose to combine a buccal fat pad reduction with a second surgery such as a facelift but this will be different for all patients.

-Some patients have a very full and round face, in part, from large buccal fat pads.
 The buccal fat pad is a large unit with mass in the temple region, the cheek region and the pterygoid region (back of the upper jaw).
 There is no need to remove the entire buccal fat pad and it is the cheek region that is most frequently reduced.
 We always warn patients about total removal as it will slim the face, but a decade later can lead to a very gaunt and unhealthy appearance.
 This means the procedure is not for everyone and results can vary.
 Remember, you have to live with your face for the rest of your life and all fat is not “bad fat”.